TIP Specification and Guidelines¶

 Auxiliary Files¶

-Images, diagrams and auxiliary files should be included in a subdirectory of the assets
+Images, diagrams, and other auxiliary files should be stored in a subdirectory of the TIPs repository's assets

-(where N is to be replaced with the TIP number).
-When linking to an image in the TIP, use relative links such as ../assets/tip-1/image.png
+(where N is the TIP number).
+When linking to images within a TIP, a relative path should be used, such as: ../assets/TIP-1/image.png

 .